Division of Clinical Pharmacology & Toxicology

 Dr. Anne Holbrook is Director of the Division of Clinical

-Pharmacology and Professor, Department of Medicine at
+Pharmacology & Toxicology and Professor, Department of

-Faculty: Clinical Pharmacology and Therapeutics
+Faculty: Clinical Pharmacology and Toxicology

 Although the division is one of the smallest in the department, members play a major role in education.
 This includes year-round supervision of medical students and residents on internal medicine clinical teaching units at St Joseph’s Hospital and Hamilton Health Sciences Centre as well as rotations through the Medication Assessment Clinic.
 Faculty are active supervisors in postgraduate education at the Masters and PhD level in medical sciences, pharmacology, health research methodology and pharmaceutical sciences at both McMaster University and the University of Toronto.
 The division draws Doctor of Pharmacy students from across the country and from the United States for clinical and research rotations as well as undergraduate pharmacology, health sciences and statistics students from McMaster.
 In addition, the division is in constant demand for supervising workshops, electives, tutorials, academic half days and continuing medical education sessions.